IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 ```

 Congratulations !
 You have configured nodejs to connect with mongo db using private dns successfully.
-Now, lets clean up the resources created using terraform.

 **NOTE:** This example can be improved by installing and configuring the mongo db in an ansible script or cloud-init script and invoking them in terraform.

+Now, lets move on to the next tutorial, [Adding Public Domain Name Service to Nodejs applicatio](dns-mongo-nodejs.md)

+Let's clean up the resources created using terraform.

 #### Clean up the workspace: